The Career Center at Florida State University wants to assist you throughout your college experience and as you transition to your next phase of life.

 FSU Career Center Resources

-The Maximizing Your Diversity module has been prepared to allow you to explore how ethnicity, age, sexual orientation or other topics may relate to your career planning.
+The Maximizing Your Diversity Quick Guide has been prepared to allow you to explore how ethnicity, age, sexual orientation or other topics may relate to your career planning.
 Its purpose is to spotlight Career Center resources that might be especially useful in this exploration as it relates to your multiple identities.

 Additional resources include: